Idris Haron: Political career

 Idris was elected to federal parliament in the 2004 election for the newly created seat of Tangga Batu.
 In his first year in Parliament, Idris made international news for complaining that the outfits worn by stewardesses on Malaysia Airlines would result in male passengers sexually harassing the stewardesses.
 After the 2008 election, Idris was appointed a Deputy Minister for Higher Education in the government of Abdullah Ahmad Badawi.

 In the 2013 election, Idris vacated his federal parliamentary seat to contest the seat of Sungai Udang in the Malacca State Legislative Assembly.
 The move was far from a demotion: it was carried out by the Barisan Nasional coalition to install him as the Chief Minister of Malacca, replacing Mohd Ali Rustam.
 The coalition retained its majority in the state assembly and Idris was sworn in as Malacca's tenth Chief Minister.

-Chief Minister of Melaka
+Chief Minister of Malacca

 He continued the legacy of his predecessor, Mohd Ali Rustam, but with opposing style by establishing "Melaka Maju-Fasa Dua" (Progressive Melaka-Phase Two).
 He set up four principles under this umbrella.